Crowded Teeth: How Do I Get Dental Crowding Properly Fixed?

 - Assess your smile.
 You’ll send in impression from your at-home dental impression kit, so they can assess how your teeth look now.

 - Plan for the future.
 A doctor looks over the impressions and determines how your teeth should move.

 - Create aligners.
 Your team makes a series of plastic trays that slide over your teeth.
 Periodically, you swap out these trays for new sets.
 Slowly, your teeth take up new positions.
 Experts say aligners can move your teeth about 0.3 millimeter per tray.

-Aligner companies use telemedicine techniques to assess progress.
-You still have appointments with an expert, but they're done via computer.
-This medicine model cuts expenses, and that means aligners often come with smaller price tags.
+This medicine model cuts expenses, meaning aligners often come with smaller price tags.
 You might pay $2,000 for aligners, which is less than half of what you might pay for braces.

 Aligners can also work quickly when compared to braces.
 If your crowding issue is mild, you may only need the tools for a few months, not years.